 PCCLD remains resilient and focused on providing the best possible library service to the community during this challenging period of time.
 The library district moved forward in a judicious manner in 2023 on key activities including expanding library services, continuing the implementation of its 2021-25 strategic plan, and substantially completing the renovation of the Robert Hoag Rawlings Public Library.
 Refurbishing the Rawlings Library is the first among several capital facilities upgrades scheduled to occur in the coming years as described in the 154-page Pueblo City-County Library District: Library Master Facilities Vision.
-The Barkman branch library renovation commenced in 2023 and is on track to be a wonderfully expanded and refreshed facility for the local neighborhood.
+The Barkman branch library renovation commenced in 2023 and was completed in 2024.
 The Lucero branch libraries is the next renovation project following the Barkman library renovation.